Warbo/chriswarbo-net/projects/ivory/numbers_in_scheme.md

 ```

 Numbers in Scheme can be `exact`{.scheme} or `inexact`{.scheme}.
-That's mostly
-irrelevant for what we're doing, so in this post we'll stick to `exact`{.scheme}
+Ivory is only
+concerned with `exact`{.scheme} numbers, so we'll ignore the latter.
+Scheme
-numbers.
-These are arranged in a "numerical tower", where each level is a
+arranges its types in a "numerical tower", where each level is a super-set of
-super-set of the ones below, including:
+the ones above, including:

- - `number`{.scheme}: This is the top level, containing every numeric value.
- - `complex`{.scheme}: These numbers use a clever trick for representing square
-   roots of negative numbers.
-If you've encountered it before, great; if not,
-   don't worry because we'll be replacing it with a more powerful trick!
+ - `integer`{.scheme}: Whole numbers, positive and negative.
+ - `rational`{.scheme}: All fractions, positive and negative.
  - `real`{.scheme}: This supposedly includes the whole "number line", but is
    actually rather silly since almost all of the "real numbers" can't be
    represented.
- - `rational`{.scheme}: Includes all fractions, positive and negative.
- - `integer`{.scheme}: Only whole numbers, positive and negative.
+ - `complex`{.scheme}: This uses a clever trick to represent square roots of
+   negative numbers.
+If you've encountered it before, great; if not, don't worry
+   since Ivory does not include this level (we instead define a mezzanine inside
+   the `geometric`{.scheme} level)
+ - `number`{.scheme}: This is the top level, containing every numeric value.

 These are cumulative, so an `integer`{.scheme} like `-42`{.scheme} is also a
 `rational`{.scheme} (e.g. you can think of it like `-42/1`{.scheme}), a `real`
 and a `complex` (like `-42+0i`{.scheme}, if you know what that means).

-We'll use
-insights from GA to alter, extend and replace this tower!
+This basic framework is the inspiration for Ivory.

 ```{pipe="./hide"}
 (module+ test